NghiaLam2026/System-Programming-Labs/Lab 02/README.md

     9️⃣ Research the 'echo' command in UNIX manual.
     🔟 Use the 'echo' command to display a welcome message in the terminal

-  • Verify the script recording.
+  • Verify the script recording. <br/>
-  • Transfer the typescript log file from the Snowball server to a local PC using SFTP
+  • Transfer the typescript log file from the Snowball server to a local PC using SFTP. <br/>